akeneo/pim-docs/contribute_to_pim/contribution_guide.rst

 ~~~~~~~~~~~

 Before you start, you must know that all patches you are going to submit
-must be released under the *OSL-3.0 license*, unless explicitly specified in your
+must be released under the *OSL-3.0 license*.
-commits.

 Create a Topic Branch
 ~~~~~~~~~~~~~~~~~~~~~